jstrieb/hackernews-button/README.md

 - [`bloom-filter/bloom.c`](https://github.com/jstrieb/hackernews-button/blob/master/bloom-filter/bloom.c)
 - [`test/bloom-test.c`](https://github.com/jstrieb/hackernews-button/blob/master/test/bloom-test.c)

-The code for Bloom filters is implemented once in C. This code is used in a command-line C program to generate Bloom filters, which is compiled using `gcc`.
-It is also used in a wrapper library by the browser extension to decode and use Bloom filters, which is compiled to WebAssembly using `emscripten` (`emcc` in the `Makefile`).
+The code for Bloom filters is implemented in C. This code is used in a command-line C program to generate Bloom filters, which is compiled using `gcc`.
+It is also used by the browser extension in a wrapper library, which is compiled to WebAssembly using `emscripten` (`emcc` in the `Makefile`).

 The [`test`](https://github.com/jstrieb/hackernews-button/tree/master/test)
 folder includes tests for various parts of the Bloom filter library to ensure